Skip to main content

 Routine internal updates, meeting notes, or low-sensitivity admin messages may not justify extra steps.

-The goal is to match the controls to the level of risks.
+The goal is to match the controls to the level of risk.

 High-Risk Email Gets Extra Safeguards